-Quick Base lets you add unregistered users to groups through something called provisioning.
-If you provision a user to a group, Quick Base adds the user regardless of whether he or she is a registered Quick Base user.
-Once the user registers, he or she will be able to access applications as specified by the permissions set up for each group.
+Quickbase lets you add unregistered users to groups through something called provisioning.
+If you provision a user to a group, Quickbase adds the user regardless of whether they are a registered Quickbase user.
+Once the user registers, they will be able to access applications as specified by the permissions set up for each group.

 You can only modify groups that you manage unless you are the account admin.

 Note: If you're not sure whether someone is a registered Quickbase user, don't worry.
 If you try to provision a user that's already registered, Quickbase adds the user using the existing user account; Quickbase won't create a duplicate account for the user.